 El Space: What will you work on next?

-Thank you, Cordelia and Laurie, for being my guests!
+Thank you, Sandra for being my guest!

 If you want to learn more about The Stuff Between the Stars, check out this video produced by the Smithsonian.
 In it, Sandra reads the book and interviews Aimée Sicuro.
 You’ll also see a fun demonstration by Aimée on painting a galaxy.